symphonyoss/App-Integrations-Zapier/README.md

 3. Add your locally running application to the Symphony Market

-Adjust your [bundle.json](src/main/webapp/bundle.json) located src/main/webapp/ with the URL you are exposing via ngrok, and the configuration and bot id's.
+Adjust your [bundle.json](src/main/webapp/bundle.json) located src/main/webapp/ with the URL you are exposing via ngrok, the configuration and bot id's, and the application context.

 **_Note: The team is working on a integration-provisioning module that will automate this process; until further notice, please contact Symphony Support to get your configuration and bot id's.

-For instance:
+For the application context, you should always user app/<your app id> provided in the env.sh.
+That id should also match what you have on [application-zapier.yml](src/main/resources/application-zapier.yml)

+For instance, see apps/zapier present in the URL's for the controller.html and appstore-logo.png, as well as in the **context** query parameter for the controller:

 ```
 {